 In Ohio, marriage licenses are issued by each county’s Probate Court.
 Some counties have always accepted online applications while others favored in-person appointments.
 Due to the COVID-19 pandemic, you can now apply online by pre-registering or filling out digital application forms.
 You may then have to call or email to book an appointment for your interview, of which both parties must be present for the entire duration.
 If either or both parties are physically incapacitated and cannot attend an in-person interview, an affidavit from a doctor should be filed.

 It is best to enquire directly with your local Probate Office to obtain the most accurate information as each has different requirements.
-Lucas County, for example, will contact you to schedule the appointment after applying online but over in Montgomery County, you have to pre-register online and then reach out yourself for an appointment date.
+Lucas County, for example, will contact you to schedule the appointment after applying online but over in Montgomery County, no appointments are needed.

 From the moment your license is granted, you have 60 days to have your ceremony.
 If you do not get married within this period, you’ll be required to apply and pay for a new one.
 Similarly, damaged or lost licenses cannot be replaced and you’ll have to re-apply.